metarush/firewall/README.md

 # metarush/firewall

-A whitelist/blacklist web application firewall
+A firewall for web applications that wants to blacklist/whitelist IP addresses

 ---